Executive Assistant to CEO: The Complete Guide (2026)

 What Does an Executive Assistant to a CEO Cost?

-Understanding the true cost of an executive assistant helps you make informed decisions about hiring.
+Understanding the true cost of an executive assistant helps make informed decisions – gross salary is only the starting point once employer contributions and overhead are included.

 Full-Time In-House EA Salaries

-Average annual salaries for executive assistants to CEOs by region
+Average annual gross salaries for executive assistants to CEOs by region

 The True Cost of a Full-Time Hire